jariarkko/arch-model-t/observations.md

 and rises to the level that considering this as intentional behaviour by device vendors who have chosen this path is warranted.

-#### Web browsers
+#### Web tracking {#webtracking}

-Tracking of users in order to support advertising based business models is ubiquitous on the Internet today.
-HTTP header fields (such as cookies) are commonly used for such tracking, as are structures within the content of HTTP responses such as links to 1x1 pixel images and (ab)use of Javascript APIs offered by browsers {{Tracking}}.
+One of the biggest threats to user privacy on the Web is ubiquitous tracking.
+This is often done to support advertising based business models.

 While some people may be sanguine about this kind of tracking, others consider this behaviour unwelcome, when or if they are informed that it happens,